-The commissioning of the radiofrequency-Wien Filter and the demonstration of its control over the particles spin will represent a fundamental milestone towards the design and realization of the final high-precision ring with a EDM sensitivity goal of 10^{-29} e.cm or even better.
-This will necessarily require the use of clockwise (CW) and counter-clockwise (CCW) beams to remedy systematic errors like: radial magnetic fields, non-radial electric fields, vertical quadrupole misalignments, rfcavity misalignments and unwanted field components.
-As the matter of fact, the main systematic error coming from an unwanted spin precession due to the MDM in radial magnetic fields (which is indistinguishable from the EDM signal) can be controlled to a very high accuracy in the CW-CCW scheme, as the very same radial magnetic field causes forces in different directions for two opposite beams (Fig. 8).
+The first measurement of the deuteron EDM and the design and realization of a prototype EDM ring represent tow fundamental milestone towards the design and realization of the final high-precision ring with a EDM sensitivity goal of 10^{-29} e.cm or even better [8].
+This will necessarily require the use of clockwise (CW) and counter-clockwise (CCW) beams to remedy systematic errors like: radial magnetic fields, non-radial electric fields, vertical quadrupole misalignments, rf-cavity misalignments and unwanted field components.
+As the matter of fact, the main systematic error coming from an unwanted spin precession due to the MDM in radial magnetic fields (which is indistinguishable from the EDM signal) can be controlled to a very high accuracy in the CW-CCW scheme, as the very same radial magnetic field causes forces in different directions for two opposite beams (Fig. 9).

-Fig. 9.
+FIGURE 12.
 Concept of a dedicated ring for the measurement of an electrical dipole moment (proton case).
 The control of systematic effects suggests the use of two particle beams circulating in opposite directions in a pure electrostatic ring.
 Keeping the polarization vector aligned with momentum (frozen-spin condition), the interaction of en exisiting EDM with the electric field, would generate a torque slowly rotating the spin out of the plane of the storage ring into the vertical direction.
 Note that ehe EDM induced rotation will have different directions in the two beams.
 For the case of the proton, the frozen-spin condition is realized with a beam impulse of p = 700.7 MeV/c (magic momentum).
 In this situation there is no spin precession in the accelerator plane due to the magnetic moment.